BrynMawr-CS312-2021/getting-started/README.md

 * `brew install glew`
 * `brew install glfw3`

-GLM is included with this download
+GLM is included with this repository.

 # Build on windows